Spencer Tracy: Fox (1930–1935)

-Metro-Goldwyn-Mayer (1935–55)
+Metro-Goldwyn-Mayer (1935–1955)

 Growing reputation

-In the 1930s, Metro-Goldwyn-Mayer was the most respected movie production studio in Hollywood.
+In the 1930s, MGM was the most respected movie production studio in Hollywood.
 When Tracy arrived there, he was all but unknown.
 Biographer James Curtis writes: "Tracy was scarcely a blip on the box office barometer in 1935, a critics' darling and little more".
 He was, however, well known for being a troublemaker.
 Producer Irving Thalberg was nevertheless enthusiastic about working with the actor, telling journalist Louella Parsons: "Spencer Tracy will become one of MGM's most valuable stars."

 Curtis notes that the studio managed Tracy with care, a welcome change from the ineptitude and apathy he had known while at Fox, which was like "a shot of adrenaline" for the actor.
 His first film under the new contract was the quickly produced The Murder Man (1935), which included the feature film debut of James Stewart.
 Thalberg then began a strategy of pairing Tracy with the studio's top actresses: Whipsaw (1935) co-starred Myrna Loy and was a commercial success.
 Riffraff (1936) put Tracy opposite Jean Harlow.
 Both films were, however, designed and promoted to showcase their leading ladies, thus continuing Tracy's reputation as a secondary star.

 Fury (1936) was the first film to prove that Tracy could make a success on his own merit.
 Directed by Fritz Lang, Tracy played an innocent man who swears revenge after narrowly escaping death by a lynch mob.
 The film and performance received excellent reviews.
 It made a profit of $1.3 million worldwide.
 Curtis writes: "audiences who, just a year earlier, had no clear handle on him, were suddenly turning out to see him.
 It was a transition that was nothing short of miraculous ... [and showed] a willingness on the part of the public to embrace a leading man who was not textbook handsome nor bigger than life."